vtluug/docker-manifests/sczi/qbittorrent/readme.md

 write something like the following to `gluetun.env`

 ```
-WIREGUARD_PRIVATE_KEY=shitfartlahdeedah
+OPENVPN_USER=13371337
 ```

-with the key from the luug's vpn sub (should probably maybe be in https://git.vtluug.org/officers/vtluug-admin/, `accounts.yml`)
+with the key from the luug's vpn sub (should probably maybe be in https://git.vtluug.org/officers/vtluug-admin/, `accounts.yml`). relies entirely on the vpn bill getting paid somehow.

 ## run